 An epiphytic lifestyle is no walk in the park.
 Baking sun, drying winds, and a lack of soil are the norm.
 As a result epiphytic plants exhibit numerous adaptations for retaining water and obtaining nutrients.
 One of the most interesting adaptations to this lifestyle can be seen in plants that have struck up a relationship with ants.

-One of the coolest examples of this can be seen in a genus of epiphytic ferns called Lecanopteris.
+An amazing example of one such relationship can be seen in a genus of epiphytic ferns called Lecanopteris.
 Native to Southeast Asia and New Guinea, their unique look is equally matched by their unique ecology.
 Using a highly modified rhizome, they are able to latch on to the branch of a tree.
 In species such as Lecanopteris mirabilis (pictured above), it's as if the fronds are emerging from a strange green amoeba.

 These are by no means the only plants to have evolved a relationship of this sort.
 Myriad plant species utilize ants for protection, nutrient acquisition, and seed dispersal.
 It has even been suggested that the unique morphology of Lecanopteris spores is an adaptation for ant dispersal.
 Certainly one can imagine how that would come into play.
 Interestingly enough, this group of ferns has attracted the attention of plant enthusiasts looking for a unique plant to grow in their home.
 As such, you can now find many different species of Lecanopteris being cultivated for the horticultural trade.